nathimike102/multi-tenant_Saas-solved-23mh1a05h9/README.md

 ## 🎯 Project Description

-Partnr is a modern SaaS platform designed to enable organizations to manage their operations across multiple teams and projects.
+A modern SaaS platform designed to enable organizations to manage their operations across multiple teams and projects.
 It provides a complete multi-tenancy solution with isolated data, role-based access control, and comprehensive project and task management capabilities.

 **Target Audience:** Enterprise organizations and businesses requiring multi-tenant, scalable project management solutions.